Coulomb screening and thermodynamic measurements in magic-angle twisted trilayer graphene: Acknowledgments

 \section{Acknowledgments}

-We thank Andrea Young and Oskar Vafek for helpful discussions.
+We thank Andrea Young, Oskar Vafek and Yahui Zhang for helpful discussions.
 This work was primarily supported by Brown University.
+A portion of this work was performed at the National High Magnetic Field Laboratory, which is supported by the National Science Foundation Cooperative Agreement No. DMR-1644779 and the state of Florida.
 Device fabrication was performed in the Institute for Molecular and Nanoscale Innovation at Brown University.
 The authors acknowledge the use of equipment funded by the MRI award DMR-1827453.
 K.W. and T.T. acknowledge support from the EMEXT Element Strategy Initiative to Form Core Research Center, Grant Number JPMXP0112101001 and the CREST(JPMJCR15F3), JST.